- nostos (pl. nostoi)

 The sense of déjà vu was overwhelming.

-The primary difference from the day before was the pterodactyl lying insensate at our feet, her breath rasping quietly, wrapped in a tarp against the damp and wind.
-Otherwise, we were once again in a rowboat at the mercy of the sea, but now with two men dead behind us and another four injured.
+The primary difference from the day before was the pterodactyl lying insensate at our feet, wrapped in a tarp against the damp and wind, her breath rasping quietly.
+Otherwise, we were once again in a rowboat at the mercy of the sea, only now with two men dead behind us and another four injured.

 My medical conscience had twinged at keeping the syringe and morphia with me, what with so many injured men aboard the Harrison, but the Harrison would make Falmouth by morning.
 Holmes and I were unlikely to be so lucky.